Urban heat island: Chief heat officers

-Beginning in the 2020s, a number of cities worldwide began creating Chief Heat Officer positions to organize and manage work counteracting the urban heat island effect.
+Beginning in the 2020s, a number of cities and local governments began creating Chief Heat Officer positions to organize and manage work counteracting the urban heat island effect.
+They lead efforts to try to mitigate the increasing effects of climate change by increasing shade, providing for cooling centers, planting trees, and coordinating anti-heat work.
+Early heat officer positions were created in Los Angeles, Miami-Dade County, Melbourne, Athens, and Freetown.
+The initiative to create the positions was organized by the Atlantic Council's Adrienne Arsht-Rockefeller Foundation Resilience Center.
+Eleni Myrivili is the current United Nations Human Settlements Programme's chief heat officer and the City of Athens Chief Resilience Officer.

 Examples

 United States

 Bill S.4280, introduced to the U.S. Senate in 2020, would authorize the National Integrated Heat Health Information System Interagency Committee (NIHHIS) to tackle extreme heat in the United States.
 Successful passage of this legislation would fund NIHHIS for five years and would instate a $100 million grant program within NIHHIS to encourage and fund urban heat reduction projects, including those using cools roofs and pavements and those improving HVAC systems.
 As of July 22, 2020 the bill has not moved past introduction to Congress.

 The city of New York determined that the cooling potential per area was highest for street trees, followed by living roofs, light covered surface, and open space planting.
 From the standpoint of cost effectiveness, light surfaces, light roofs, and curbside planting have lower costs per temperature reduction.